zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 ```

+{% hint style="warning" %}
+If `QuantIdentity` layers are missing for any input or intermediate value, the compile function will raise an error.
+See the [common compilation errors page](./fhe_assistant.md#common-compilation-errors) for an explanation.
+{% endhint %}

 ## Post-training quantization

 The following example uses a simple PyTorch model that implements a fully connected neural network with two hidden layers.
 The model is compiled to use FHE using `compile_torch_model`.